-Our audit committee is currently comprised of Messrs.
-Waller, Comcowich, and Garg, with Mr. Waller serving as audit committee chair.
-Our board of directors has determined that each of the members of our audit committee satisfies the requirements for independence and financial literacy under the current listing standards of The Nasdaq Stock Market and SEC rules and regulations, including Rule 10A-3.
-Our board of directors also has determined that Mr. Waller is an audit committee financial expert within the meaning of Item 407(d) of Regulation S-K under the Securities Act of 1933, as amended, or the Securities Act.
-Our audit committee held four meetings in fiscal 2017.
+Our audit committee is currently comprised of Mr. Waller and Mses.
+Shackelford Murray and Yoder, with Mr. Waller serving as audit committee chair.
+Our Board of Directors has determined that each of the members of our audit committee satisfies the requirements for independence and financial literacy under the current listing standards of The Nasdaq Stock Market and SEC rules and regulations, including Rule 10A-3.
+Our Board of Directors also has determined that Ms. Shackelford Murry and Mr. Waller are audit committee financial experts within the meaning of Item 407(d) of Regulation S-K under the Securities Act of 1933, as amended, or the Securities Act.
+Our audit committee held four meetings in 2019.
 The responsibilities of our audit committee include, among other things:

-- selecting a qualified firm to serve as the independent registered public accounting firm to audit our financial statements; - helping to ensure the independence and performance of the independent registered public accounting firm; - discussing the scope and results of the audit with the independent registered public accounting firm, and reviewing, with management and the independent registered public accounting firm, our interim and year-end operating results; - · developing procedures for employees to submit concerns anonymously about questionable accounting or audit matters; - · reviewing our policies on risk assessment and risk management; - reviewing related party transactions; and - approving all audit and all permissible non-audit services, other than de minimis non-audit services, to be performed by the independent registered public accounting firm.
+- selecting a qualified firm to serve as the independent registered public accounting firm to audit our financial statements; - helping to ensure the independence and performance of the independent registered public accounting firm; - discussing the scope and results of the audit with the independent registered public accounting firm, and reviewing, with management and the independent registered public accounting firm, our interim and year-end operating results; - · developing procedures for employees to submit concerns anonymously about questionable accounting or audit matters; - · reviewing our policies on risk assessment and risk management; - · reviewing related party transactions; and - approving all audit and all permissible non-audit services, other than de minimis non-audit services, to be performed by the independent registered public accounting firm.

-In accordance with and pursuant to Section 10A(i)(3) of the Exchange Act, our board of directors has delegated to Mr. Waller the authority to pre-approve any auditing and permissible non-auditing services to be performed by our registered independent public accounting firm, provided that all such decisions to pre-approve an activity are presented to the full audit committee at its first meeting following any such decision.
+In accordance with and pursuant to Section 10A(i)(3) of the Exchange Act, our Board of Directors has delegated to Mr. Waller the authority to preapprove any auditing and permissible non-auditing services to be performed by our registered independent public accounting firm, provided that all such decisions to pre-approve an activity are presented to the full audit committee at its first meeting following any such decision.

-Our audit committee was established in accordance with, and operates under a written charter that satisfies the applicable rules of the SEC and the listing standards of The Nasdaq Stock Market.
+Our audit committee was established in accordance with and operates under a written charter that satisfies the applicable rules of the SEC and the listing standards of The Nasdaq Stock Market.
 A copy of the charter of our audit committee is available in the Investors section of our website at http://ir.arcadiabio.com under "Corporate Governance."